 This was an unexpected discovery.
 I stared at this passage I was reading, and it looked just a shade away from making sense.
-It took a while for me to realize that it was the wrong word, on the page, but the right word in intention.
+It took a while for me to see that it was the wrong word, on the page, but the right word in intention.

 The words were 'clinched' and 'clenched.'